IshmaelRogers/Kuka-Arm/README.md

 Inverse position - calculating the first three joint angles that are responsible for positioning the end-effector

 0. Use the the the complete transformation above to obtain the position of the wrist center
-1. Calculate the vector along the z-axis using the correction matrix
+1. Calculate the vector along the z-axis using the correction matrix above
 2. Calculate the end-effector pose with respect to the base link using euler angles.

-NOTE: Chosing the x-y-z extrinsic rotations the rotational matrix to transform from one fixed frame to another
+NOTE: Choosing the x-y-z extrinsic rotations the rotational matrix to transform from one fixed frame to another
 ![alt text][image3]

 3. Convert from quaternions to roll pitch and yaw angles
 4. Extract the wrist center position from the above matrix to get the wrist center
 5. Derive the equations for the first three joints